flippy-fyp/flippy-quantitative-testbench/README.md

 Length of alignment: 8
 Total number of gaps: 2
 Total number of mismatches: 2
-Alignment accuracy: 0.5
 ```
-Note that the last four lines are output to `stderr` and that other lines are output to `stdout`.
+Note that the last three lines are output to `stderr` and that other lines are output to `stdout`.

 ## Contributing